gaochaojian/abc.github.io-1/index.md

 2005 (Summer job)
 **Trainee IT Support Engineer,** Alchemist Technologies Ltd.

-:I worked alongside other engineers, attending customers on site or diagnosing hardware and software issues at our workshop.
+I worked alongside other engineers, attending customers on site or diagnosing hardware and software issues at our workshop.
 I performed tasks such as identifying and replacing faulty hardware components, diagnosing and fixing issues with software/operating system configurations and similar.